ilyassesalama/celigo-mcp/README.md

 - "List all my Celigo integrations"
 - "Show me the flows for integration [integration-id]"
+- "Create a new flow for integration [integration-id]"
+- "Clone flow [flow-id] and name it 'New Flow'"
+- "Show me recent errors for flow [flow-id]"
+- "Get job history for flow [flow-id]"
 - "Create a new HTTP connection named 'My API Connection'"
+- "Update connection [connection-id] with new settings"
 - "Run the flow with ID [flow-id]"
 - "Get details about connection [connection-id]"
+- "Create a new export configuration"
+- "Show me the audit history for flow [flow-id]"

 ## Getting Your Celigo API Token